omnipartners/m1-ajax-add-to-cart/README.md

 Configuration
 ------------------------------------------------------------------------------------
-The extension provides the system configuration flag, for enabling/disabling Ajax Add To Cart functionality
+The extension provides the (Global) system configuration flag (System->Configuration->Sales->Checkout->Shopping Cart->Enable Ajax Add to Cart), for enabling/disabling Ajax Add To Cart functionality.
+Ajax Add to Cart must be explicitly enabled in configuration, before it becomes functional on the store front.

 Testing
 ------------------------------------------------------------------------------------